 - Through the continual feedback provided by our guest, we continue to develop and improve our customer service.

-DMZ tour and JSA Tour advice.
+Advice for DMZ Tour and JSA Tour

 - You are expected to wear neat clothing that covers your arms and legs.

 - All visitors must have in their possession a current passport.
 South Koreas must have this ID checked with the Ministry of unification before the DMZ and JSA tours.